Discretization Invariant Networks for Learning Maps between Neural Fields: Related Work

 \section{Related Work}

-\paragraph{Implicit neural representations} Previous work showed that multilayer perceptrons (MLPs) can be trained to capture a wide range of continuous data with high fidelity.
-The most prominent domains include shapes \cite{deepsdf, occupancy_net}, objects \cite{DVR, autorf}, and 3D scenes \cite{nerf, lightfieldnets}.
-Example applications also extend to gigapixel images \cite{martel2021acorn}, volumetric medical images \cite{mednerf}, acoustic data \cite{siren, gao2021ObjectFolder}, tactile data \cite{objectfolder2}, depth and segmentation maps \cite{panoptic_neural_fields}, and 3D motion \cite{occflow}.
-Additionally, MLPs have been used to generate a continuous volumetric feature field in the middle of a neural network \cite{scenerepnets, giraffe}.
-Such a feature field acts as an implicit representation of an object's features, and permits latent space manipulations such as changing the object's appearance and shape.
-Hypernetwork-based methods for efficiently generating new INRs from sparse data or from noise have been demonstrated in many applications \cite{siren, lightfieldnets, metalearning1, scenerepnets, metasdf}, and often rely on meta-learning.
+\paragraph{Neural fields} Neural fields (also called implicit neural representations) are neural networks that can be trained to capture a wide range of continuous data with high fidelity.
+They are usually parameterized as MLPs, sometimes with additional components such as features stored in voxel \citep{directvoxgo}, octree \citep{yu2021plenoctrees} or hash table \citep{mueller2022instant, takikawa2022variable, barron2023zipnerf} structures.
+Alternatively, neural fields can be represented directly as a set of parameters optimized directly with gradient descent \citep{yu2021plenoxels, kerbl3Dgaussians}.
+The most prominent domains include shapes \citep{deepsdf, occupancy_net}, objects \citep{DVR, autorf}, and 3D scenes \citep{nerf, lightfieldnets}, but previous works also apply NFs to gigapixel images \citep{martel2021acorn}, volumetric medical images \citep{mednerf}, acoustic data \citep{siren, gao2021ObjectFolder}, tactile data \citep{objectfolder2}, depth and segmentation maps \citep{panoptic_neural_fields}, and 3D motion \citep{occflow}.

-\paragraph{Datasets of INRs} The idea of storing implicit representations of objects to form a dataset has been previously presented as a way of integrating disparate modalities into a single data format \cite{gao2021ObjectFolder, objectfolder2}.
-Others present the case for creating datasets of INRs to efficiently meta-learn hypernetworks for various tasks \cite{generative_inr, functa} including generative modeling, data imputation, novel view synthesis and classification.